Torben2000/adventofcode-java/README.md

 - Simple CSV parsing (to String/int/long)
 - Painting of 2D ASCII images with a few different input possibilities
 - Math util functions for least common multiple and greatest common divisor
+- Math util functions for chinese remainder theorem
+- Graph support
+    - Integrate JGraphT
+    - Creation from 2D maps
+    - Export to DOT to render it
 - Support of multiple years

 The general structure is based on https://github.com/dave-burke/advent-of-code-java-starter/